 When you decide to leave a gift in your Will to the Severn Valley

 Railway Charitable Trust, you're investing in the future of a wonderful heritage asset.
 No matter what the value of your legacy is, you can be sure that it will be put to good use.
 It might help to fund the restoration of a locomotive or carriage, or pay for essential repairs to the Railway's buildings, bridges, viaducts or the track itself.

 "The sense of achievement at re-opening the Railway, which we thought was impossible, was a dream come true.
 Collectively we've all worked together to provide someting of excellence for future generations.
 I want to make sure that the Railway survives me, and outlives me."
 Malcolm Broadhurst, longstanding volunteer

 Often, a gift in a Will has meant we've been able to start a major project that otherwise wouldn't have seen the light of day.
-The Carriage Shed at Kidderminster, The Engine House Visitor Centre at Highley, the Heritage Skills Training Academy - all these essential aspects of today's SVR received their initial financial boost from gifts in Wills.
+The Carriage Shed at Kidderminster, The Engine House Visitor Centre at Highley, the Heritage Apprenticeship Scheme - all these essential aspects of today's SVR received their initial financial boost from gifts in Wills.

 When you let us know that you will be leaving a gift in your Will to the SVR Charitable Trust, we'll invite you to join a very special group of people in our Guardians' Club, all of whom feel as passionately as you about making sure the Railway has a sustainable future.